OpenRivers Programme

 The criteria and procedure for applying are presented on the openrivers.eu website, as well as the guide for applicants category A and the application platform.

-Projects managed by ERN, grants obtained for a total amount of 370,000 Euros.
+Projects managed by ERN, grants obtained for more than 370,000 Euros.

 Located in the Charente catchment area, the Tardoire is a major concern for the European eel.

-The restoration programme involves the removal of 4 structures.
-Their removal will free up 18.6 km of watercourse and reconnect 3.2 km of the river with its tributary, the Colle.
+The restoration programme involved the removal of 4 structures, freeing up 18.6 km of watercourse and reconnecting 3.2 km with the tributary La Colle.

-The restoration aims to improve the morphology and natural functions of the Tardoire.
+The aim of the restoration is to improve the morphology and natural functions of the Tardoire.
 As a result, the quality of the aquatic habitats, which will be more diversified and better oxygenated, and the quality of the water will be enhanced, as will the hydromorphological functioning of the river.

 Target species: Brown trout (Salmo Trutta), European eel (Anguilla Anguilla)